sea-paleo/sea-paleo.github.io/sapec-2020.md

 # Logistics

-## Arrival in Dalat
+## Arrival in Da Lat

 Participants can choose one of two options:
-*	Group 1: arrive in Dalat on Monday Jan 6 on one of these two flights
+*	Group 1: arrive in Da Lat on Monday Jan 6 on one of these two flights
-*	Group 2: arrive in Dalat on Sunday Jan 5 (or before) and stay there at your own cost.
+*	Group 2: arrive in Da Lat on Sunday Jan 5 (or before) and stay there at your own cost.
 To ease logistics, we request that you stay at the same hotel, which we will recommend later.

 ![](assets/flights.png)

-A bus will pick up group 1 from Dalat Airport at 8:30, then move to Dalat to pick up group 2, then head to BDNP.
+Our bus to BDNP will pick up group 1 from Da Lat Airport at 8:30, then will pick up group 2 at the hotel.

 During [registration](https://forms.gle/NypjEr3EHKph5FCP8), you will be asked for your preferred option.

-## Departure from Dalat
+## Departure from Da Lat

-On Jan 12, bus will leave BDNP at 1 PM for Dalat.
+On Jan 12, bus will leave BDNP at 1 PM for Da Lat.
 You should have enough time to take the evening flights back to Ho Chi Minh.
-Or you can stay longer and explore Dalat.
+Or you can stay longer and explore Da Lat.

 ## Contacts